 European Championships 1962 in Berlin, 1978 in Duisburg, 1992 in Stuttgart, 2000 in Bremen und 2009 in Stuttgart

-Men’s World Cup 2014, 2016, 2020, Team World Cup 2007 and 2011, yearly German Open since 1999
+Men’s World Cup 2010 in Magdeburg, 2014 in Düsseldorf, 2016 in Saarbrücken, Team World Cup 2007 and 2011 in Magdeburg, yearly German Open since 1999

-Düsseldorf: FIS Cross Country World Cup in 2002 and 2011, Grand Départ Tour de France 2017 (Cycling), European Championships Triathlon 2017 and Fencing 2019, to come: Invictus Games 2022, annual events: Athletics Meeting, Judo Grand Prix, Marathon, Triathlon
+Düsseldorf: FIS Cross Country World Cup in 2002 and 2011, Grand Départ Tour de France 2017 (Cycling), European Championships Triathlon 2017 and Fencing 2019, to come: Invictus Games 2023, annual events: Athletics Meeting, Judo Grand Prix, Marathon, Triathlon

 New concept.
 More fans.
-Big party.
+Big fun.

 Impressions of the city of Düsseldorf and sports

 New concept.
 More fans.
-Big party.
+Big fun.

-At the heart of Europe
+In the heart of Europe

-Home of table tennis
+Crazy about table tennis